 If someone would offer me money to hop on a plane and choose a place to travel to where I wanted it, it would be either one of these countries.
 I can’t really tell why.
 Seriously!

 Something in my heart and deep in my soul must be closely bind with those two countries.
 It’s this nostalgic feeling, like a memory I’d never ever wanna forget, but feel, see and visit over and over again.

-I’ve been to Japan twice already, this year October marks the third time.
-The US has seen me more often, three or actually four times by now.
+I’ve been to Japan five times already, let’s just see, when it’ll be the next time. ;-) The US has seen me more often, three or actually four times by now.